MicrosoftDocs/sql-docs/docs/t-sql/statements/create-procedure-transact-sql.md

 -   Use the SET NOCOUNT ON statement as the first statement in the body of the procedure.
 That is, place it just after the AS keyword.
 This turns off messages that [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] sends back to the client after any SELECT, INSERT, UPDATE, MERGE, and DELETE statements are executed.
 Overall performance of the database and application is improved by eliminating this unnecessary network overhead.
 For information, see [SET NOCOUNT &#40;Transact-SQL&#41;](../../t-sql/statements/set-nocount-transact-sql.md).

 -   Use schema names when creating or referencing database objects in the procedure.
-It will take less processing time for the [!INCLUDE[ssDE](../../includes/ssde-md.md)] to resolve object names if it does not have to search multiple schemas.
-It will also prevent permission and access problems caused by a user’s default schema being assigned when objects are created without specifying the schema.
+It takes less processing time for the [!INCLUDE[ssDE](../../includes/ssde-md.md)] to resolve object names if it does not have to search multiple schemas.
+It also prevents permission and access problems caused by a user’s default schema being assigned when objects are created without specifying the schema.

 -   Avoid wrapping functions around columns specified in the WHERE and JOIN clauses.
 Doing so makes the columns non-deterministic and prevents the query processor from using indexes.

 -   Avoid using scalar functions in SELECT statements that return many rows of data.
 Because the scalar function must be applied to every row, the resulting behavior is like row-based processing and degrades performance.

--   Avoid the use of SELECT *.
+-   Avoid the use of `SELECT *`.
 Instead, specify the required column names.
 This can prevent some [!INCLUDE[ssDE](../../includes/ssde-md.md)] errors that stop procedure execution.
-For example, a SELECT \* statement that returns data from a 12 column table and then inserts that data into a 12 column temporary table will succeed until the number or order of columns in either table is changed.
+For example, a `SELECT *` statement that returns data from a 12 column table and then inserts that data into a 12 column temporary table succeeds until the number or order of columns in either table is changed.

 -   Avoid processing or returning too much data.
 Narrow the results as early as possible in the procedure code so that any subsequent operations performed by the procedure are done using the smallest data set possible.
 Send just the essential data to the client application.
 It is more efficient than sending extra data across the network and forcing the client application to work through unnecessarily large result sets.